RevenueHunt/docs/docs/how-to-guides/publish-quiz-inline.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     1. **Navigate to Theme Customization**: Go to `Online Store > Themes` in your Shopify dashboard.
 Click the `Customize` button for your active theme.
-    2. **Add Inline Quiz Section**: Click `+ Add Section`, then scroll to `Apps` and find `V2 -Inline Quiz from Shop Quiz: Product Recommender`.
+    2. **Add Inline Quiz Section**: Click `+ Add Section`, then scroll to `Apps` and find `V2 -Inline Quiz from RevenueHunt`.
 Select it to add to your homepage.
     3. **Configure Quiz Settings**: Click on the added quiz section to configure.
 Select the desired Quiz ID to embed and adjust settings like quiz height, disable auto-scroll, or fix quiz height for consistent results page height.
 Check the `Fixed size` option.
     4. **Save Changes**: Ensure all changes are saved before exiting the theme editor.